hartwigmedical/actin/algo/README.md

 ULN = Upper Limit of Normal, LLN = Lower Limit of Normal; implemented as refLimitUp and refLimitLow, respectively.

+Notes:
-Note: for all lab values, the latest available lab value (up to 30 days) is evaluated.
+ - For all lab values, the most recent available lab value (up to 90 days old) is evaluated.
+ - If the most recent lab value is within the requested range but more than 30 days old, the evaluation resolved to `WARN`.
-If the latest lab value is out of the requested range, the second-last lab value is evaluated.
+ - If the most recent lab value is out of the requested range, the second-last lab value is evaluated.
-In case that a second-last lab value is available and within requested range as configured in the rule, the evaluation resolves to `UNDETERMINED`.
-In case no second-last value is applicable, or that this value is also out of requested range, the evaluation resolves to `FAIL`.
+   - In case that a second-last lab value is available, less than 90 days old and within requested range, the evaluation resolves to `WARN`.
+   - In case there is no applicable second-last value, or this value is also out of requested range, the evaluation resolves to `FAIL`.

 ##### Rules related to other conditions